-The prospects of the four licensees were bolstered by harsher payment blocking and enforcement measures for illegal online gambling websites, which were ratified by the Hungarian Parliament in late 2016.
+The prospects of these four licensees were further bolstered by harsher payment blocking and enforcement measures for illegal online gambling websites, which were ratified by the Hungarian Parliament in late 2016.
 Hungary continues to aggressively expand its blacklist of illegal online operators.

 The Court of European Justice concluded in March 2018 that Hungary’s policy of limiting online gambling licences to those companies that already operate local land-based casinos violates EU law.